-How To Strength Train People With Chronic Pain Syndromes
+How To Train People In Chronic Pain 2.0

 (of an illness) persisting for a long time or constantly recurring.

 Above is a list of potential conditions (or categories of conditions) causing persistent or chronic pain.
 It is in no way exclusive and people suffering with a huge variety of illnesses may be in varying degrees of constant pain.

 As a coach not in constant pain, and indeed who has never been in constant pain for more than a few days it is impossible to put myself in the shoes of someone with a condition causing long-term pain.